microsoft/charticulator.com/_docs/02_user_interaction.md

 Charticulator enables you to reuse an exising scale.
 You can drag a scale from the *Scales Panel* and drop it into the target zones in the *Attributes Panel*.
 In addition, Charticulator tries to resue an exising scale automatically, when appropriate.
 For example, when you bind a `Country` column to the color of text (after biniding it to the color of the corresponding bar), Charticulator reuses the scale created for the bar's fill color.

 {% include image.html src="/images/docs/scale-reuse.png" alt="Scale Reuse" width="700px" center="1" %}

+If you want to create a new scale (i.e., prevent the reuse of an existing scale), you need to press the Shift key while you're performing data binding.

+{% include image.html src="/images/docs/scale-reuse-vs-new.png" alt="Scale Reuse vs. New" width="400px" center="1" %}

 <h3>Data-Driven Visibility</h3>